-The Council's maximum exposure to credit risk in relation to its total investments of £10.045m in banks, building societies and local authorities, £11.7m in the government's Debt Management Office and £8.5m in money market funds cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its total investments is as follows; £14.29m in banks, building societies and local authorities and £4.07m in money market funds.
+The credit risk exposure of the above cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for investment counterparties with which the Council holds investments to be unable to meet their commitments.
-Although the potential risk of irrecoverability applies to all of the Council's deposits, there was no evidence at the 31st March 2022 that this was likely to crystallise and there is no material Expected Credit Loss.
+Although the potential risk of irrecoverability applies to all of the Council's deposits, there was no evidence at the 31st March 2023 that this was likely to crystallise and there is no material Expected Credit Loss.

-The following analysis summarises the Council's potential maximum exposure to credit risk on other financial assets, based on experience of default and uncollectibility.
+The following analysis summarises the Council's potential maximum exposure to credit risk on other financial assets, based on experience of default and inability to collect.